 The following table describes for the named executive officers their option exercises for the year ended December 31, 2003, and exercisable and unexercisable options held by them as of December 31, 2003.
-The value realized and the value of unexercised in-the-money options at December 31, 2003 are based on an assumed initial public offering price of \$3.75 per share, which is the midpoint of our expected initial offering range, less the per share exercise price, multiplied by the number of shares issued or issuable, as the case may be, upon exercise of the option.
+The value realized and the value of unexercised in-the-money options at December 31, 2003 are based on the initial public offering price of \$3.88 per share, less the per share exercise price, multiplied by the number of shares issued or issuable, as the case may be, upon exercise of the option.
 All options were granted under our 2000 General Stock Incentive Plan.

-Number of Securities Underlying Unexercised Options at December 31, 2003 (#) Value of Unexercised In-the-Money Options at December 31, 2003 (\$) Name Shares Acquired on Exercise (#) Value Realized (\$) Exercisable Unexercisable Exercisable Unexercis able Kenneth W. Locke, Ph.D.
-Senior Vice President, Portfolio Management 0 180,000 0 \$495,000 \$ 0
+Options at December 31, In In-the-Mor lue of Unexercised te-Money Options at tember 31, 2003 (\$) Name Shares Acquired on Exercise (#) Value Realized (\$) Exercisable Unexercisable Exercisable Unexercisable Kenneth W. Locke, Ph.D.
+Senior Vice President, Portfolio Management 0 - 180,000 0 \$518,351 \$ 0